tsuchiura-1st-hs-ec/Video-on-Rails/README.md

-# README
+# Video on Rails

-This README would normally document whatever steps are necessary to get the application up and running.
+Simple video sharing service.
+I wanted to experiment on Active Storage and used Amazon S3.

 Things you may want to cover: